joe-fennell/stfc-food-network-cop26-hackathon/README.md

 > Note that the `api-key` has been set to a test key that limits the number of records to 10.
 You can replace this with the key in your user space (see section 2.2).

+The response from this request is located in `data/sample_data_gov_in.csv`

 There is a pip-installable package called `datagovindia` that offers a Python interface to the data service: [visit project pages](https://pypi.org/project/datagovindia/).
 We have not tested this.

 Another option would be using the [Requests](https://pypi.org/project/requests/) library in Python to help you parse requests to the web service.
+You can find a short demonstration of retrieving data from the data.gov.in in the notebook [2_data_gov_india.ipynb](2_data_gov_india.ipynb)

 ### 5.3.
 Soil Data
 Your project may require soils data.
 One source is [Soil Grids](https://data.isric.org/geonetwork/srv/eng/catalog.search#/home) who provide a [Web Mapping Service](https://maps.isric.org/) for various soil parameters.
 This is gridded at different spatial resolutions, but typically 250m.

 You can access this in many different ways.
 One option would be the [OWSLib](https://geopython.github.io/OWSLib/introduction.html) Python interface.
+You can find a short demonstration of making a WMS request to the Soil Grids server in the notebook [3_SoilMap_WMS.ipynb](3_SoilMap_WMS.ipynb).

 ### 5.4.
 Google Earth Engine
 Earth Engine is a tool giving access to many freely-available Remote Sensing datasets and allowing on-the-fly processing for various analyses.
 It can be accessed via the Code Editor GUI
 <img src="handbook/img/ee.png" alt="alt text"/>
 **Google Earth Engine Code Editor**

 Alternatively it can be accessed via the Python API.
-An introduction to this can be found here [here](https://developers.google.com/earth-engine/guides/python_install-colab)
+An introduction Jupyter Notebook to this can be found [here](https://developers.google.com/earth-engine/guides/python_install-colab) that demonstrates how to authenticate and access Google Earth Engine resources.

 ### 5.5.
-Fertiliser and Pesticides Data
+Fertiliser, Pesticides and Disease Data
+A set of 7 CSV files have been previously generated by project partners for combining different agronomic datasets.
+These are located in `data/agronomic/`.

+A PDF document has also been supplied containing yield-fertiliser relationships for a number of different crops.
+This is located at `data/agronomic/eKrishi-Ferilizer Recommendation - yield equations.pdf`

+### 5.6 Indian Districts
+District polygons retrieved originally from [here](https://www.kaggle.com/imdevskp/india-district-wise-shape-files).
+The ESRI shapefile is located in `data/geospatial/india_districts.shp`

-### 5.6 Other Information Sources
+### 5.7 Other Information Sources

 | Link | Type |
 |:--- | :--- |